pivotal-cf/cred-alert/README.md

 | --------------------------- | -------------------------------------------------------------------------------- |
 | `GITHUB_ACCESS_TOKEN`       | Access token used to access the Github API                                       |
 | `SLACK_WEBHOOK_URL`         | URL for sending Slack notifications                                              |

+## Development

+You'll need to install `gosub` in order to manage the submodules of this project.
+It can be installed by running the following command (try to install this in an outer $GOPATH so that you do not clutter up this directory with the tooling):

+    $ go get github.com/vito/gosub

+In order to have your $GOPATH and $PATH set up properly when you enter this directory you should install `direnv`.
+On macOS you can install this by running this command and following the instructions to set up your shell:

+    $ brew install direnv

+The tests can be run using the `ginkgo` command line tool.
+This can be installed with:

+    $ go install github.com/onsi/ginkgo/ginkgo

+The fakes can be generated using the `counterfeiter` tool.
+This can be installed with:

+    $ go get github.com/maxbrunsfeld/counterfeiter

+You can `go get` and edit the files like normal in this repository.
+If any dependencies have changed them make sure to run `scripts/sync-submodules` in order to make sure that the submodules are updated correctly.

+You can generate a pretty commit message by running `scripts/commit-with-log`.